 Five states pass laws making it mandatory to recycle old electronics, including cell phones.

-Sixty-three percent of aluminum cans in the United States are put out for recycling; 80 percent in California.
+63% of aluminum cans in the United States are put out for recycling; 80% in California alone!

 It's the law

 Woodbury, New Jersey becomes the first municipality in the country to mandate recycling.